WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

     </div>

     <div>
-      And let it roll. Â When monitoring the server the process that takes up the most time is the IMASRV.EXE. Â I imagine that is because the XML service is really just a simple web server that accepts the traffic and hands it off to the IMASRV.exe to actually process and gets the response back and sends it back to the requestor.
+      And let it roll.
+When monitoring the server the process that takes up the most time is the IMASRV.EXE.
+I imagine that is because the XML service is really just a simple web server that accepts the traffic and hands it off to the IMASRV.exe to actually process and gets the response back and sends it back to the requestor.
     </div>

     <div>